thesse1/webmethods-api-gateway-devops/README.md

 # Develop APIs and test using API Gateway

 The most common usecase for an API Developer is to develop APIs in their local dev environments and then export them to flat file representation such that they can be integrated to any VCS.
 Also Developers need to import their APIs from an VCS i.e flat file representation to their local dev environments for further updates.

 The gateway_import_export_utils.sh under /bin can be used for this.
 Using this script the developers can import/export APIs from their local Dev API Gateway to their VCS local repo and vice versa.

 ## gateway_import_export_utils.sh

-The gateway_import_export_utils.sh can be used for developers import and export APIs(projects)  as a flat file representation of the VCS.
+The gateway_import_export_utils.sh can be used for developers import and export APIs (projects) as a flat file representation of the VCS.
+The export_payload.json file in each project folder under /apis defines which API Gateway assets belong to this project.
+The assets will be imported/exported into/from their respective project folders under /apis.

 | Parameter | README |
 | ------ | ------ |